agorodinskaya/TeamTaskList-1/README.md

 It also uses :

 - [Local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep the created, updated and deleted tasks saved in the browser.
-When the user opens Taskplanner, all the created tasks will be there.
+When the user opens Task planner, all the created tasks will be there.
 - [Parcel.js](https://parceljs.org/getting_started.html) - web application bundler.

 ### Testing :